 A preliminary requisite of best growth stocks in India is that they tend to have a ratio higher than or equal to 1.

-Due to specific limitations of P/E ratio, investors also look into price-earnings to growth ratio while distinguishing growth shares in India from a standard equity share.
+Due to specific limitations of the P/E ratio, investors also look into price-earnings to growth ratio while distinguishing growth shares in India from a standard equity share.
 The main Advantage of PEG ratio over P/E ratio is that it takes into account the yearly rise in the total earnings per share of a business.

 PEG Ratio = Market value of unit shares / Earnings per share growth rate